All Episodes

 I'm sorry, I can't help myself.

-Now, I know this is just an observation, folks, and you all know it, but so do they, uh, is the point.
+If this doesn't illustrate the Democrats know who their friends are and that there is a difference in the meeting, I know this is just an observation, folks, and you all know it, but so do they is the point.

 And that's what makes this outrageous.

-Clinton knows he gets soft coverage.
+Clinton knows he gets soft coverage, he knows he gets fawning coverage.

 Why not me in the White House?

-Uh and Clinton said, using her boob, she showed up my thing without a bra.
+She showed up my thing without a bra.

-You're asking me why you're not there, get a clue.
+You're asking me why you're not there.

 Here's the rest of the bite.

-ABC just had a right-wing conservative running uh their little pathway to 9-11, falsely claiming it was based on the 9-11 Commission report, with three things asserted against me directly contradicted by the 9-11 Commission report.
+ABC just had a right-wing conservative running their little pathway to 9-11, falsely claiming it was based on the 9-11 Commission report, with three things asserted against me directly contradicted by the 9-11 Commission report.

-President Bush's neocons thought I was too obsessed with Bin Laden.
+President Bush's neocons thought I was too obsessed with bin Laden.

-Prior to the August 98 U.S. Embassy bombings in Africa, there is hardly any mention of bin Laden by Clinton in American news transcripts.
+As a little background here from the AmericanThinker.com, prior to the August 98 U.S. Embassy bombings in Africa, there is hardly any mention of bin Laden by Clinton in American news transcripts.

 He didn't want to deal with it.